-Personal Life: Sean married actress Diane Cilento in 1962, and they welcomed a son, Jason (born in January 1963), before separating in 1971; Jason grew up to be an actor and director.
-Connery has been to married painter Micheline Roquebrune since 1975, though he did have an affair with pop star Lynsey de Paul in 1989.
+Sean married actress Diane Cilento in 1962, and they welcomed a son, Jason (born in January 1963), before separating in 1971; Jason grew up to be an actor and director.
+Connery was married to painter Micheline Roquebrune from 1975 until his death, though he did have an affair with pop star Lynsey de Paul in 1989.

-Connery enjoys golf, and for 20 years, he owned the Domaine de Terre Blanche in France, which was turned into a luxury golf resort when he sold the property to billionaire Dietmar Hopp.
-Sean also trained in martial arts and earned a black belt in Kyokushin karate, and he's an avid supporter of Rangers F.C., a Scottish Premiership football club.
+Connery enjoyed golf For 20 years he owned the Domaine de Terre Blanche in France, which was turned into a luxury golf resort when he sold the property to billionaire Dietmar Hopp.
+Sean also trained in martial arts and earned a black belt in Kyokushin karate.
+He was an avid supporter of Rangers F.C., a Scottish Premiership football club.

-Real Estate: In 1999, Connery and his wife sold their home in Marbella Spain for €6.4m.
+In 1999, Connery and his wife sold their home in Marbella Spain for €6.4m.
 After the sale, luxury apartments were built on the spot, leading to an investigation for alleged tax evasion; Sean was cleared of any wrongdoing, but Micheline was charged with tax property fraud.
-Connery owns homes in Greece and the Bahamas; in Greece, King Willem-Alexander of the Netherlands is his neighbor, and the 2 share a helicopter platform.
+Connery owned homes in Greece and the Bahamas; in Greece, King Willem-Alexander of the Netherlands was his neighbor.
+They shared a helicopter platform.

 |Net Worth:||$350 Million|